tjvantoll/articles/security/article.md

 ![](business-logic-editor.png)

 The default serverless function is a bit of boilerplate code that returns an empty response.
-In this example you want to include an OpenWeatherMap API key in your response, so to do that, copy the code below, paste it in the Kinvey business logic editor, and then hit the **Save** button.
+For our example scenario you want to include an OpenWeatherMap API key in your response, so to do that, copy the code below, paste it in the Kinvey business logic editor, and then hit the **Save** button.
 (Feel free to use a placeholder for the API key for now.)

 ```
 function onRequest(request, response, modules) {